collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 What I'm going to show you now is a generic process.
 It is the same whether you are cloning from a shared repository or a fork.

+Let's go back to the screenshot of my local development environment.

+* In the background I have GitHub open in the browser
+* In front of that, I have my local folder window and my terminal
-I am working in my home directory, which you can see from the command prompt.
+* You can see that I am working in my home directory.
+The name of home directory is at the top of the folder window, terminal, and in front of the command line prompt

-Clone (or download) the repo you have write permission to using the repo URL (this repo will be your origin)
+* I am going to use the URL from the repo I have write permission to to clone the repo into the local development environment.
+The command is:

 ```bash
 $ git clone <repo-url>
 ```

-Change directory into the folder of the repo you cloned.
-Folder name will be the repo name.
+* The folder in the home directory with the same name as the GitHub repo and filled with the contents of the repo
+* I now have a copy of the code online in the GitHub repo and a copy in my local development environment
+* I will now tell my operating system to change directory into the folder so that I can work there

 ```bash
 $ cd <repo-name>